 If you are unsure whether beetles are present in any one item, you can store it in a plastic bag so that the contents can be examined next time you want to use that product.
 If beetles are then found in the future, you know it’s bad and should be thrown away.
 If no beetles are found after 2 months, you can use it with peace of mind there are no bugs buried inside.
 The plastic bag will serve you by containing any emerging adults thus preventing them from laying eggs elsewhere.
 Be sure to go through all items in the cabinets and pantry leaving no area ignored.
 The best approach is to remove everything setting items on the counter or kitchen table.
 Anything you find contaminated, throw away.

-Dforce is a quick acting aerosol which will last 2-4 weeks per treatment.
-It has a slight odor and will take 1-2 hours to dry.
 Phantom goes on dry and is odorless.
-And Phantom is slow to kill insects so you won’t see any dead beetles for a few days if you go with the Phantom.
-But this is very much by design.
-By working slowly, Phantom able to impact more of the local population by getting “transferred” to many other beetles as the few that pick up the active carry it back to roost sites.
+More importantly, Phantom is slow to kill insects so you won’t see any dead beetles for a few days but this is to be expected so don’t panic.
+By working slowly, Phantom is able to impact more of the local population by getting “transferred” to many other beetles as the few that pick up the active carry it back to roost sites.

-Be sure to spray all the rooms focusing on carpeting and baseboards.
+Be sure to spray all the rooms focusing on carpets and baseboards.
 And don’t ignore garages or basements.
 These are all prime locations for eggs to be laid.
-Permethrin or Defense will last 2-4 weeks per treatment so that emerging larva will die instead of seeking food.
+Defense will remain active for 2-4 weeks per treatment so that emerging larva will die instead of seeking food.
 This is important for long term control.
 Remember, pet food, grass seed, bird seed and other not food stuff not for human consumption may all serve to feed any population of Warehouse Beetles so it is imperative to address all areas where any such food items may be stored.

-Once you have identified key areas to treat, Warehouse beetle control will be easy to achieve by setting out Traps and treating with Dforce Aerosol.
-If you have activity throughout the whole house, apply Permethrin to any room by spraying it along baseboards and treat with the aerosol in cracks and crevices like molding, windows and doors.
+Once you know the key areas to treat, Warehouse beetle control will be easy to achieve by setting out Traps and treating with Phantom Aerosol.
+If you have activity throughout the whole house, apply Defense to all rooms by spraying it along baseboards and treat with the aerosol in cracks and crevices like molding, windows and doors.
 Combining the traps and the treatment will help to break the Warehouse Beetle cycle so you can effectively kill off local populations and help to prevent future outbreaks.